RasmussenLab/vamb/README.md

 __It warns: Too little data: [ERROR].
 Setting threshold to 0.08__

-This happens if less than 5 of the samples (default of 1000 samples) return any threshold.
-If this happens for a reasonable number of samples, e.g. > 100, I would not trust Vamb to deliver good results, and would use another binner instead.
+This happens if less than 5 of the Pearson samples (default of 1000 samples) return any threshold.
+If this happens for a reasonable number of Pearson samples, e.g. > 100, I would not trust Vamb to deliver good results, and would use another binner instead.

-# Prerequisites
+# Inputs and outputs

+### Inputs

 Like other metagenomic binners, Vamb relies on two properties of the DNA sequences to be binned: